Planning 538: Economic Development Planning

 Readings are in multiple formats:

-2. Two required texts (not available online):
+2. one recommended text (not available online):

-3. Selections from books available online available online through the UM Library "Ebrary". (see list of titles below).
+3. Selections from books available online available online through the UM Library "Ebrary". (see selected list of titles below).
 There is a ebrary Plug-in Reader available for Mac or Windows.
 See the help page on the ebrary page for more information.

 4. Readings available directly on the web (links provided on the syllabus)